couchbaselabs/ansible-couchbase-server/README.md

 initialize working clusters, create buckets, and load buckets with test documents with the playbooks included in the `examples` directory.

-## 3-Node Development Cluster Quick Start
+## 3-Node Development Cluster Quick Start with Vagrant

 Follow these steps to deploy a CentOS based, simple 3 node development or evaluation cluster on a physical host with >= 8GB RAM, using VirtualBox and Vagrant.